-Rudraksha Center wishes all Patrons & Visitors Health, Wealth and Happiness in this Maha Shivratri 2019 and Beyond
+Rudraksha Center wishes all Patrons & Visitors Health, Wealth and Happiness on this Maha Shivaratri 2023 and Beyond.

-Maha Shivratri is one of the most important festivals for Hindu worshippers and devotees of Lord Shiva, is on Monday, 4th March 2019.
+Maha Shivaratri is one of the most important festivals for Hindu worshippers and devotees of Lord Shiva, which is on Saturday, 18th of February 2023.
 This festival is celebrated on the 13th / 14th night of the Krishna Paksha of the Maagh month.
 The word "Shiva Ratri" literally translates to "Night of the Lord Shiva".

-Legends as per Puranas states that during the churning of the ocean, a pot of poison emerged, which had the power to destroy the entire world.
+As per Puranas, during the churning of the ocean, a pot of poison emerged, which had the power to destroy the entire world.
 Lord Shiva, to save humanity, drank the entire pot of poison (turning his throat blue) thus gaining him the name "Neel (Blue) - Kanth (Throat)".
 The festival of Shivratri celebrates this event.

 It is said that whoever remembers Lord Shiva with sincerity on Maha Shivratri is freed from all mortal sins and attains Moksha, thus being liberated from the cycle of Birth and Death, thus being united with Lord Shiva.